Adelaide f English, Italian, Portuguese

 ).
 This was the name of a 4th-century saint and martyr from Nicomedia, and also of the Blessed Juliana of Norwich, also called Julian, a 14th-century mystic and author.
 The name was also borne by a 20th-century queen of the Netherlands.
 In England, this form has been in use since the 18th century, alongside the older form Gillian

-JUNO f Roman Mythology
+Juno f Roman Mythology

 , or possibly of Etruscan origin.
 In Roman mythology Juno was the wife of Jupiter

 and the queen of the heavens.
 She was the protectress of marriage and women, and was also the goddess of finance.

-KATHERINE f English
+Katherine f English

 From the Greek name Αἰκατερίνη (Aikaterine)

 .
-The etymology is debated: it could derive from the earlier Greek name Ἑκατερινη (Hekaterine)
+The etymology is debated: it could derive from an earlier Greek name Ἑκατερινη (Hekaterine)

 , itself from ἑκάτερος (hekateros)

-; it could derive from the name of the goddess HECATE
+; it could derive from the name of the goddess Hecate

 ; it could be related to Greek αἰκία (aikia)

-; or it could be from a Coptic name meaning "my consecration of your name".
-In the early Christian era it became associated with Greek καθαρος (katharos)
+; or it could be from a Coptic name meaning "my consecration of your name"

 , and the Latin spelling was changed from Katerina

 to reflect this.... [more]

 Lamia 2 f Greek Mythology

 Possibly from Greek λαιμός (laimos)

 .
 In Greek mythology this is the name of a queen of Libya who was a mistress of Zeus

 , being jealous, kills Lamia's children, causing her to go mad and transform into a monster that hunts the children of others.

 Maeve f Irish, Irish Mythology

 Anglicized form of the Gaelic name Medb

 .
 In Irish legend this was the name of a warrior queen of Connacht.
 Her fight against Ulster and the hero Cúchulainn

 is told in the Irish epic The Cattle Raid of Cooley

 Margaret f English

 Derived from Latin Margarita

 , which was from Greek μαργαρίτης (margarites)

-.
+, a word that was probably ultimately a borrowing from an Indo-Iranian language.
 Saint Margaret, the patron of expectant mothers, was martyred at Antioch in the 4th century.
 Later legends told of her escape from a dragon, with which she was often depicted in medieval art.
 The saint was popular during the Middle Ages, and her name has been widely used in the Christian world.... [more]

-Maria f & m Italian, Portuguese, Catalan, Occitan, German, Swedish, Norwegian, Danish, Faroese, Dutch, Frisian, Greek, Polish, Romanian, English, Finnish, Corsican, Sardinian, Basque, Russian, Bulgarian, Ukrainian, Biblical Greek, Biblical Latin, Old Church Slavic
+Maria f & m Italian, Portuguese, Catalan, Occitan, German, Swedish, Norwegian, Danish, Faroese, Dutch, Frisian, Greek, Polish, Romanian, English, Finnish, Estonian, Corsican, Sardinian, Basque, Russian, Bulgarian, Ukrainian, Biblical Greek, Biblical Latin, Old Church Slavic

 Latin form of Greek Μαρία

 , from Hebrew מִרְיָם